 Out of all these questions this is one I am probably asked the most.
 I do know there are a whole bunch of other possible builds, however I personally feel this is the best build that suits my playstyle.
 My justification is that ever since they changed his passive from giving health based on AD and AP, he is normally squishy and does not last long in teamfights or even 1v1 battles.
 One advantage of this build is his utility to the team, he can act as an off-tank and bruiser as well as being able to provide a good mix for both physical and magic damage to the team.
-One thing I really feel strongly for, even though they changed his ultimate Grandmaster's Might to giving defensive stats, that having Jax beating on people over time and staying alive is more effective than having him jump in kill someone and die as focus switches over to him.
+One thing I really feel strongly for, even though they changed his ultimate Master-At-Arms to giving defensive stats, that having Jax beating on people over time and staying alive is more effective than having him jump in kill someone and die as focus switches over to him.
 This build makes him a harder target to choose as a focal point, but leaving him unchecked can also be a bad thing.
 Forcing the other team to focus you, or not focus you can possibly sway the game in your favor.

 Recommended Jungling Runes

 - Greater Quintessence of Life Steal: These work really well for sustain in the jungle and scales well into late game.
 We can also delay building major lifesteal after Wriggle's Lantern, since that will be a total of 21% lifesteal.